fjebernas/ContactTracingApp-AND-DataViewer-AND-QRCodeScanner-VisualBasic/README.md

-# ContactTracingApp and ContractTracingDataViewer using VisualBasic
+# ContactTracingApp and ContractTracingDataViewer and ContractTracingAppUsingQRCode using VisualBasic